Support Attorney Healey’s Smart Grid Investigation

 Update June 2021:

 The Department of Utilities has not recommended a full stop to the smart grid, but has recommended that ALL Massachusetts utilities now allow opting out of smart meters for a fee.
+This decision is likely because of the submissions to the docket, including my own submission, a version of which is posted here.

 Update 6 November 2020: